 - 1.18 Check Disk Drive Error

-There is no doubt Windows 10 is the Best ever fastest OS by Microsoft Compared to previous windows 8.1 and 7 version.
-But with day to day use, apps install/Uninstall, Buggy update installation, System file corruption makes windows 10 1809 slower.
+There is no doubt Windows 10 is the Best ever fastest OS by Microsoft Compared to previous windows 8.1 and 7 versions.
+But with day to day use, apps install/Uninstall, Buggy update installation, System file corruption makes windows 10 1903 slower.
 Also with every new release, Windows provides new features and updates that demand more system resources.
 This may result in increased resource consumption, resulting in system slowness or unresponsiveness.

-There are numerous tips and tricks that can help minimize unnecessary resource usage, and Speed up windows 10 performance.
-Here we have collected various windows 10 1809 optimization tips, techniques to customize and speed up Windows 10, so you can experience a fast, smooth and super-responsive system.
+There are numerous tips and tricks that can help minimize unnecessary resource usage, and Speed up Windows 10 performance.
+Here we have collected various windows 10 1903 optimization tips, techniques to customize and speed up Windows 10, so you can experience a fast, smooth and super-responsive system.

 Disable Startup Running Apps